ChristianKniep/docker-elk/README.md

-docker-lek
+docker-elk
 ==========

-Dockerfile creating LEK services (Logstash/Elasticsearch/Kibana)
+Dockerfile creating ELK services (Elasticsearch/Logstash/Kibana)

 It will